-- For our deposit we accept Cash, Card, Venmo, CashApp, Apple Pay, or Zelle
+- For our deposit we accept Cash, Card, Apple Pay, or Zelle

-An Invoice will be emailed to you for the deposit and a second Invoice for remaining funds 1 week prior to pickup to be paid by said pickup time
+If using Card an Invoice will be emailed to you for remaining funds 1 week prior to pickup to be paid by said pickup time.

 1. When Do Puppies Go Home?
 All Puppies will remain with the mother until at least 8 weeks of age.
 No visitors are allowed until puppies are 6 weeks old and have received their first round of vaccinations.

 Pick Order is determined by the order in which deposits are placed